con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	chos las byung ba] VM; chos las 'byung ba monlam

 The great progenitor of all the buddhas,
-The best and foremost offspring of the buddhas,
+The buddhas' eminent and foremost son,
-Arising from the world that is his insight,
+Arising from the world that is insight,
 The sourceless, Dharma source, existence ending, (60)

-* Davidson, the ancient translation, and VM read ayoni in 60c.
+* Davidson, the ancient translation, and VM read *ayoni* in 60c.
 VV and D clearly *yoni*.
 The two are indistinguishable in Sanskrit manuscripts.
-* The ancient translation evidently treats *dharmayonir* as a *bahuvrīhi* ('he whose source is dharma'), while VV and the Kangyur translation take the word as a *tatpuruṣa*.
+* 60d: The ancient translation evidently treats *dharmayonir* as a *bahuvrīhi* ('he whose source is dharma'), while VV and the Kangyur translation take the word as a *tatpuruṣa*.
 The ancient translation comes across as self-contradictory: he is sourceless yet his source is the dharma.
 In our translation, we avoid dissolving the compound.
-* VM: Rising up from the world through his insight; VV: Rising from the world that is insight (i.e. 5 pure skandhas)
+* 60c: VM: Rising up from the world through his insight; VV: Rising from the world that is insight (i.e. 5 pure skandhas)

 > ghanaikasāro vajrātmā sadyojāto jagatpatiḥ |